YoRyan/mailrise/README.rst

 smtp.auth.basic                        dictionary Enables basic authentication with a static username and password list.
                                                   Each entry in the dictionary represents a valid login.
-The key is the username, while the value is the password. smtp.hostname                          string     Specifies the hostname used when responding to the EHLO command.
+The key is the username, while the value is the password.

+                                                  It is recommended to enable TLS to prevent credentials from being leaked over a cleartext connection. smtp.hostname                          string     Specifies the hostname used when responding to the EHLO command.

                                                   Defaults to the system FQDN.